ubunatic/nogui/CONTRIBUTING.md

    * no semicolons, since modern JS engines and minifiers have super robust JS semicolon insertion (I did not have single issue so far!)
-   * block-syntax statements where possible (esp. when multiple things need to be switched, created, or returned, and are much more readable in as a "table")
+   * block-syntax statements where possible (esp. when multiple things need to be switched, created, or returned, and are much more readable as a "table")
    * block-syntax end-of-line comments
    * block-syntax JS objects and JSON
    * block-syntax if-else without curlies